 Committed to transparency

-The Nestlé Policy on Transparent Interaction with Authorities and Organisations (pdf, 3Mb) outlines our expectation that all employees follow the company’s approved processes and procedures for interacting with external bodies.
-It ensures that those employees involved in engagement activity with external organisations understand the high standards of transparency and professionalism we demand.
-We are listed in the European Union (EU) interest representation register, which provides citizens with direct access to information about who engages with EU decision makers, and we follow the register’s code of conduct whenever we deal with EU institutions.
-In the USA, we file quarterly public reports with the US Congress, in which we outline our engagement activities.
+Nestlé is listed in the European Union Transparency Register which gives citizens direct access to information on who engages with decision-makers and we follow the register’s code of conduct when interacting with EU institutions.
+In the USA, we file quarterly public reports with the US Congress which outline our engagement activities.